emmahello/um/Xueyan Lu UM notes.md

 			Export Calc Results to patient folder created in PUBLIC\ArcCheck folder Unzip results.
 Cut and paste RD and RP file.
 Can delete the rest of the files.
 		c) 3D plans: Just click DICOM Export to Receiver (SCP)
+8. Add a lert: Planning Directive > Monitor > Click on the alert icon > select the section and add the comment.

 ## Hypo note